 You can read more about Sara on her blog, as well as the story of her cottage.

 Thanks to Sara for sharing the story of her cottage makeover with us!

-Follow Sara on Instagram and check out her blog Simply Southern Cottage to see more of her home.
+Follow Sara on Instagram and visit her blog Simply Southern Cottage to see more.